nietzhuang/Cycle-accurate-Eyeriss-model/README.md

 Current Progress:
-Modify the script how testbench choose test patterns to make verification more convienient and easier.
+Solved the problem of stack size overflow.
+Now, support computation when stride larger than 1 and add several related patterns.

 Next Progress:
-Encounter a problem of stack size overflow when pattern is large at function void SCHEDULER::ifmap_scheduling(void), have to fix it.
+When the data of a layer is large amount, data in local buffer is missing.